zellular-xyz/eigensdk-python/README.md

 A Python SDK for EigenLayer, derived from the official [eigensdk-go](https://github.com/layr-Labs/eigensdk-go/tree/master/) implementation.

 > [!CAUTION]
-> This library is a PoC implemented for the EigenLayer hackathon Do not use it in Production, testnet only.
+> This library is a PoC implemented for the EigenLayer hackathon.
+Do not use it in Production, testnet only.